itsnauman/jump-run/README.txt

 Usage:
 ------
+Note: The $ (dollar) sign used below only shows that we are in the command-line, it isn't the part of the command

 * Add a python shortcut with, $ jr add NAME file.py
 * Run the script from any dir in terminal using, $ jr NAME
 * Refresh the entire db with, $ jr rm --all